RadArcadeKid/simple-interview-questions/README.md

 # RecruitersLookHere
-Hi recruiter or future employer!
+Hello recruiter or future employer!

 This is a repository full of various small-scale code snippets and projects, mostly serving as a showcase of my coding abilities on basic interview questions common in the software development industry*.
 All of this is **my own code** by design, please note the use of readable code, efficiency, industry-standard commenting, and proper design practices.

 These projects are primarily in:
   - C++